VictorCorne/VictorCorne.github.io/projects/ChatCloner.md

 In this (very casual) project with some friends, we try to make a natural language model to mimic the group chat between us and the friends in the project.

-This project is still ongoing, and my role in it is the whole ML framework.
-We start off with a simple Bag of Words model as a baseline and will use several other models in the future (RNN, LSTM, Transformers, Fine-tuning of other models).
+This project is still ongoing, and my role in it is to develop the whole ML framework.
+Currently, we only tried the simplest possible approach (Bag of Words model) as a baseline and we will use several other models in the future (RNN, LSTM, Transformers, Fine-tuning of other models).
 This is a (very fun!) exercise in teamwork, task delegation, NLP and deep learning in python.
 - skills: Teamwork, NLP, Neural Networks, Software Design, pytorch
 - status: ongoing